 The Apostle’s Creed (a short statement of faith often used in baptisms)

-The Nicene Creed (a longer statement of faith which is the foundation for all Christian churches)
+The Nicene Creed (a longer statement of faith that is the foundation for all Christian churches)

 The Athanasian Creed (an intricate explanation of the doctrine of the Trinity)